viedoc/custom-reports/README.md

 ![ReportsReports](./docs/assets/reports2.png)

 However, if a bespoke visualisation is desired, custom reports can be developed.These reports are configured as a single R script, which is run on-demand to ensure up-to-date visualisations.

-## Purpose and scope
-This repository aims to provide a how-to guide for creating custom reports for use in Viedoc Reports, as well as version-controlled public storage of example report scripts.

 ## Overview of the repository
 - documentation: This folder contains information and resources previously contained on the [eLearning Designer User Guide](https://help.viedoc.net/c/e311e6/) article entitled "Creating custom reports".